-Our Nevada Real Estate Sales Pre-Licensing Education coursework is expressly designed for potential licensees as defined by the Nevada Real Estate Division, for the purpose of sitting for the real estate salesperson's licensing exam.
+The coursework in our Nevada Real Estate Sales Pre-Licensing Education program is expressly designed for potential licensees as defined by the Nevada Real Estate Division, for the purpose of sitting for the real estate salesperson's licensing exam.
 Anyone who desires to assist others in the sale, leasing, management, or exchange of real estate must hold at least a real estate salesperson's license.